Hiking in Park City

 It’s no secret that Parkites love their dogs.
 You might have even heard us referred to as “Bark City.”
 Most of the time, though, pets must be on a leash while exploring the town.
 But every dog has its day, and there are a few designated areas around Park City where dogs can run, play, and experience the great outdoors without a leash in sight.
 One of our favorite off-leash areas is the Run-A-Muk dog park and trail.

-While we absolutely love dogs, they’re not permitted in our rental units, as each one is privately owned.
+While we love dogs, they’re not permitted in our rental units, as each one is privately owned.

 Run-A-Muk Trail Area on BasicRecreation.com »